MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-control-cost.md

 |9 |22.79 |
 |10|17.65|

+> [!NOTE]
-Note that these numbers can vary and should only be taken as guidance.
+> These numbers can vary and should only be taken as guidance.
 You need to measure your own telemetry cost based on data ingestion volume.

 ### Distribution of telemetry data